zkmkarlsruhe/Styler/README.md

 Styler applies a given style image onto an input image.
 The input image can come from one of three input sources: static image(s), video frames, or camera frames.

-Style images as jpg or png files are read from the `bin/data/style` directory.
-Input images as jpg or png files are read from the `bin/data/image` directory.
-When Styler is started, both directories are listed for image paths automatically.
-Simply add/remove images from each and restart the application.
+Styler starts in fullscreen and uses the camera source by default.

+### Input

+Styler lists image and video paths automatically on start from the following directories:
+* `bin/data/style`: style images, jpg or png (required)
+* `bin/data/image`: input images, jpg or png, all paths added to playlist
+* `bin/data/video`: input video files, mov or mp4 or avi, first path used only

+Simply add/remove files from each and restart the application.
+Order is sorted by filename.

 _Note: a minimum of 1 image must be in the style directory, otherwise Styler will exit on start due to missing input.
-If the input image directory is empty, the image source will be disabled._
+If the input image or video directories are empty, the respective source will be disabled._

 While running, any images drag & dropped onto the Styler window will be loaded as a new style.